Solid

 out of it.

-the latter form meaning that the Solid attribute may have a set of values, and the specified value must be a part of that set.
+The latter form meaning that the Solid attribute may have a set of values, and the specified value must be a part of that set.
+These values are available based on each device class.

 For example, the predicate OpticalDisc.availableContent & 'Audio'

-means that the device medium is an optical disc and that it contains audio
+means that the device medium is a Solid::OpticalDisc device and that it contains ContentType of Audio

-tracks and possibly something else, while the hypothetical predicate
+tracks and possibly something else, while the predicate

 contains audio tracks and nothing else.

-Atomic predicates can be composed using the keywords AND
+Predicates can be composed using the keywords AND and

-action with System Settings and peek the description from the custom
+action with System Settings on Plasma and peek at the description from the custom

 action desktop file (within the user profile directory).